kpathakota/kpathakota.github.io/index.md

 My career spans leadership roles at industry giants and nimble startups:

 - At Amazon, I drove cross-team software development for the Echo Loop and founded Alexa mobile accessories
-- At Meta, I led connectivity feature development for Ray-Ban Stories, stabilizing app, Bluetooth, and WiFi connections
+- At Meta & Microsoft, I specialized in Bluetooth and connectivity feature development.
+I worked on Windows Phone, Microsoft Band and Ray-Ban Stories, stabilizing app, Bluetooth, and WiFi connections
-- As co-founder of Dendron (YC W21), I scaled to a 10-person, remote team that shipped weekly at high quality
+- As co-founder of Dendron (YC W21), I scaled up from a 2-person founding team to a 10-person, fully-remote, asynchronous team that shipped at a high velocity with quality

 When you work with me, you get a dedicated program management veteran who has implemented effective coordination systems across hardware and software development cycles.
 No junior associates, no bait-and-switch tactics—just battle-tested expertise applied directly to your challenges.
 I'll embed within your organization to design and implement an operational backbone tailored to your team's specific needs.
 My services operate on a weekly rate with the flexibility to cancel the moment you feel you're not getting exceptional value.